Categories

 So rather than using industry keywords like “print on demand” focus on keywords that are true to the product you offer and the specific characteristics for that listing.

-Pro tip: When you use Marmalead’s Storm tool, you’ll have access to an endless number of keyword ideas for your Etsy print on demand business.
+Pro tip: Marmalead’s Storm tool offers a treasure trove of keyword inspiration tailored for your Etsy POD business.
 Here’s how to use Storm for your Etsy shop.

 Do: Use trusted manufacturers.

 Etsy print on demand has exploded in the last five years.
-Many entrepreneurs have seen how easy it is to set up a business and start generating income without ever having to hold a physical product.
+Many entrepreneurs have seen how easy it is to set up a business and generate income without holding a physical product.
 And manufacturers have noticed.

-While the increased popularity of print on demand has lead to some suppliers making the process easier for your business, other suppliers are using it as a means to exploit you and your customers.
+To this, we offer a warning: While the increased popularity of print on demand has led to some suppliers making the process easier for your business, other suppliers are using it as a means to exploit you and your customers.

-That’s why it pays to integrate your Etsy shop with tried and trusted POD partners.
-A print on demand manufacturer should not only have a wide range of products, but they should be easy for you to use.
+That’s why it pays to integrate your shop with tried and trusted POD partners.
+As a rule of thumb, a good Etsy print on demand manufacturer should have a wide range of quality products and be easy to use.

-How does your supplier manage returns and refunds?
-When figuring this out, it pays to think like your customer.
+Along those lines, how does your supplier manage returns and refunds?
+When figuring this out, it’s helpful to think like your customer.

 Don’t: Only sell t-shirts.

-They’re all products that you can sell on Etsy using the POD business model.
+You can sell all these products (and more) using the Etsy POD business model.

 So, consider this: the products and artwork you sell define your Etsy print on demand business.
 Not the POD business model itself.

 Follow Etsy’s rules when it comes to selling print on demand products on Etsy.
-You’ll need to follow that link and learn their rules, as Etsy constantly tweaks its rules and regulations.
+Bookmark this link and come back to it often because Etsy constantly tweaks its rules and regulations.

 There are tons of articles and YouTube videos out there explaining how setting up an Etsy print on demand shop is a breeze.
 And how you can “set and forget” your business and generate income while only working a couple hours a week, and blah blah blah.